problemsolvingfoundation/problemsolvingmindset/Problem Solving Culture Qualities.md

 A problem-solving culture encourages problems solving to be their best versions, to achieve their potential promoting their willingness to act.

 ## Minimalism
+Problem-solving culture should promote minimalism to prevent collective waste of time and energy.
+Minimalism helps to detect and handle problems faster in an organisation.